passcod/zarc/SPEC.md

 This is intended to be consumed by Zstd decoders, which will either:

-- choke on the zero-byte RLE (`zstd`'s CLI tool prints "unsupported format"), or
+- choke on the zero-byte RLE, or
 - add a human-readable header to the decompressed output which explains to the user why they got nonsense

 A Zarc decoder SHOULD check that the first block contains the same magic and version as the Zarc Header, and then MUST discard the frame.